 Nutritional guidance to athletes

 Sport is good for health!
 We keep repeating and rightly because beyond caloric expenditure (count an average of 300 kcal per hour), it maintains the vitality of the cardiovascular system, respiratory and joint.
-Clearly, it reduces the risk of developing heart disease or cancer.
+It reduces the risk of developing heart disease or cancer.
 See how, by suitable feeding behavior, can optimize their health and performance.

 Now About Nutrition